SenteonLLC/senteonllc.github.io/version/latest/Main.md

 # Step 2: Create a Managed Account for the Organization

-1) Login to Command Center using your Master Account
+1) Login to Command Center using your Master Account user

 2) Navigate to the Account Manager tab and click `Create Account`